suchov/suchov.github.io/cv.md

 permalink: /cv/
 ---

-Innovative, result-oriented **Engineering Manager** with 10+ years of people management experience with the psychological and technical background.
+Result-oriented **Engineering Manager** with 10+ years of people management experience.
 Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivational processes.
-Extensive experience in R&D, Product Development, Engineering and QC, and a full cycle of feature delivery.
+Extensive experience in R&D, Product Development, Engineering and QC, and a full cycle of delivery.

 #### Professional Experience